vgMonky/i3-resurrect-cmd/README.md

 ## Usage

-- To save a workspace and generate command JSON:
+- To save a workspace and generate a <directory>/workspace_<workspace_number>_cmd_JSON where the commands can be set for each terminal:
   ```
   i3-resurrect-cmd save -w <workspace_number> -d <directory>
   ```